yhojann-cl/dart-dnslib/README.md

     required this.host,
     this.port = 53, // Default port
     this.protocol = DnsProtocol.udp, // Default protocol
-    this.path = '/dns-query', // Default path
+    this.path = '/dns-query', // Default path for DoH
-    this.headers = const { // Default headers
+    this.headers = const { // Default headers for DoH
         'Accept': 'application/dns-message',
         'Content-Type': 'application/dns-message',
         'Connection': 'close',